 Galungan, one of the most important Balinese festivals, is the culmination of celebrations held in honour of the creator and ancestral spirits.

-According to Balinese-Hinduism, the creator of the universe is Ida Sang Hyang Widi.
-During these celebrations, it is believed that spirits of the ancestors return to the earth, thus marking the start of a number of Balinese festivals.
+According to Balinese Hinduism, the creator of the universe is Ida Sang Hyang Widi.
+During these celebrations, it is believed that the spirits of the ancestors return to the earth, thus marking the start of many Balinese festivals.

-Galungan Spiritual Festival Bali, Indonesia 2017 Dates & Locations
+Galungan 2024 Dates, Locations, Spiritual Festival Bali, Indonesia

-The poles have colourful decorations that will often include fruits, flowers and leaves from the coconut tree.
-The offerings on the other hand, will consist of special foods, scented flowers and woven palm offerings.
-These sacrifices are offered at home as well as at the local temples (referred to as pura).
-Women will be seen with their offerings carried on their heads, while the men will carry with them palm leaves to the temple.
+The poles have colourful decorations that often include fruits, flowers, and leaves from the coconut tree.
+The offerings, on the other hand, will consist of special foods, scented flowers, and woven palm offerings.
+These sacrifices are offered at home and at the local temples (referred to as pura).
+Women will be seen with their offerings carried on their heads, while the men will carry palm leaves to the temple with them.

-More importantly, a couple of days before and after the celebrations are accorded specific names, each dependent on the set of activities carried out in honour of the celebrations.
-The dates will vary from year to year simply because Balinese traditional ceremonies are observed in line with the Balinese calendar.
+More importantly, a couple of days before and after the celebrations are accorded specific names, each dependent on the activities carried out in honour of the celebrations.
+The dates will vary yearly simply because Balinese traditional ceremonies are observed in line with the Balinese calendar.

-At the end of the celebrations, the ancestral spirits go back to their home, and this is marked by offerings of yellow rice to mark the end of Galungan.
+At the end of the celebrations, the ancestral spirits return to their home, which is marked by offerings of yellow rice to mark the end of Galungan.